michaelStettler/BVS/README.md

 I would like to thanks Prof. Zhaoping Li for her very valuable inputs on her model and the very interesting discussion about what it means to have a V1 area responsible to compute a bottom-up saliency map.
+I am also thankful to Rajani Raman and Haruo Hosoya for their fruitful answers to my questions and to have accepted to share their data with me.